Martingale Methods for Sequential Estimation of Convex Functionals and Divergences: Summary

 \subsection{Acknowledgments}

 TM would like to thank Ian Waudby-Smith for several conversations related to this work.
-TM was partially supported by the Natural Sciences and Engineering Research Council of Canada.
+TM was supported in part by the Natural Sciences and Engineering Research Council of Canada, through a PGS D Scholarship.
 AR would like to acknowledge NSF DMS grant 1916320 and an Adobe faculty research award for funding work on this topic.

 \addtocontents{toc}{ }